-The Office of Clinical Experiences partners with area school districts to provide field experience placement for teacher candidates with master P-12 educators.
+The Office of Clinical Experiences (OCE) partners with area school districts to provide field experience placement for teacher candidates with master P-12 educators.
+The OCE works diligently to foster professional and collaborative partnerships with P-12 schools to enhance the teaching profession.
 Clinical Experience orientation and training for JSU students, Cooperating Teachers, and University Supervisors are also coordinated through this office.

 - Level I - These experiences are included in professional studies classes and, in particular, method classes.
 They involve micro-teaching, project and unit development, subject matter portfolios, group research, presentations, and other activities.

 - Level II - Activities for these experiences are provided in the T/LC and the Nursery School.
 The purpose of these experiences is to provide opportunities for one-to-one tutoring and interaction for college students with area children.
 Students diagnose learning needs and develop and implement learning activities.